 Persons may use state wildlife areas only as directed by the following rules, which have been established by the Wildlife Regulations (7 DE Admin.
 Code 3900) of the Division of Fish and Wildlife, pursuant to 7 Delaware Code, § 103.
 Please refer to the area-specific hunting maps for additional access and allowable use information.

-Effective July 1, 2017, a Conservation Access Pass is required for any registered motor vehicle used to access designated Delaware State Wildlife Areas for any allowable activities, including hunting, birdwatching, hiking and photography.
+A Conservation Access Pass is required for any registered motor vehicle used to access designated Delaware State Wildlife Areas for any allowable activities, including hunting, birdwatching, hiking and photography.

 All lands administered by the Division are Carry-In / Carry-Out.
 Littering or dumping trash including yard waste is prohibited.

-The following activities are prohibited on State Wildlife Areas:
+The following activities are prohibited on state wildlife areas:

 Non-residents are prohibited from participating in deer drives.
 No more than six (6) resident hunters may participate in driving deer at any one time.